annaesvensson/yellow-core/README.md

 ## How to update a website

 You can update your website in a web browser or at the command line.
-You can find information about the latest [product changes and extensions](https://datenstrom.se/yellow/help/what-s-new) in the help.
+You can find information about the latest [product changes](https://datenstrom.se/yellow/help/what-s-new) in the help.
 Keep in mind that only available extensions will be updated, you may need to update experimental extensions manually.
 [Learn more about updating](https://github.com/annaesvensson/yellow-update).

 ## How to hide a page